ookk2011/wifi-pineapple-cloner/README.md

 ## Builds

 You can find the complete steps to build this project in [this document](build.md).
-I also added several important notes in this matter.
+I also added several important notes about this.
 <br>